Agenser-hasher/SteamZL/README.md

 You enter a Steam App ID (like 730 for Counter-Strike), click generate, and you get a ZIP file with your manifest and Lua files ready to use with Steam emulators.

+✓ NO LIABILITY - Creators not responsible for any damages or bans ✓ USER RESPONSIBILITY - Users solely responsible for their actions ✓ NOT AFFILIATED - Clear statement not affiliated with Valve/Steam ✓ EDUCATIONAL PURPOSES ONLY - For learning/reference only ✓ VAC BAN WARNING - Risk of permanent bans if misused ✓ NO SUPPORT - No guarantee of updates or maintenance ✓ NO COMMERCIAL USE - Not for profit or resale
+✓ RISK ACKNOWLEDGMENT - Users acknowledge all risks
+✓ USE AT YOUR OWN RISK - Clear warning message

 Made by: rivensis | Version: 0.01 beta (still getting better!) | Open Source: Yes!

 Fair warning: This only works offline.
 If you try online multiplayer, you'll get caught by anti-cheat systems.
 Use it for single-player games only.